 Dr. Hand has twice won the American Accounting Association’s competitive manuscript competition for his scholarship.

 Dr. Hand served as associate dean of UNC Kenan-Flagler’s top-ranked Master of Accounting Program from 2007-2011.
 He is passionate about unhurried and thoughtful K-12 Christian education, and served as Treasurer on the Board of Trustees of Trinity School of Durham & Chapel Hill from 2007-2016.
+He also has 20+ years experience providing business plan and financial modeling advice to start-up companies.

 He received his PhD and his MBA with honors from the University of Chicago Graduate School of Business.
 He earned his B.Sc. at the Bristol University, England, where he graduated first in his class and with highest honors.